zack-young-ideas/contact-form-backend/README.md

 ## Email Templates

 At least four email template files must exist within the directory specified by the EMAIL_TEMPLATE_DIR environment variable: acknowledgement.txt, acknowledgement.html, admin.txt, and admin.html.
-These templates are populated with information in the POST requests to the /api/contact endpoint.
+These templates are rendered with variables provided in the POST request to /api/contact.
 The rendered templates are then included in emails sent to the user and the site admin.

 Example template files can be found in the templates directory.
-Notice that variables are delimited using double curly braces, such as `{{ variable_1 }}`.
+Template variables must be delimited using double curly braces, such as `{{ variable_1 }}`.

 The acknowledgement.txt and acknowledgement.html template files must define the following variables:
 - **firstName** - the first name submitted in the POST request to /api/contact